linode/docs/docs/guides/platform/migrate-to-linode/migrate-from-azure-blob-storage-to-linode-object-storage/index.md

 An alternative to the `--rc-user` and `--rc-pass` combination is the `--rc-htpasswd` flag.
 This creates a `htpasswd` file containing a generated username and password combination you can use to log into the rclone WebUI.
 See [Remote controlling rclone with its API](https://rclone.org/rc/#rc-htpasswd-path)
 {{< /note >}}

--   **For use with Architecture 2** `--bind ::0`: Tells rclone to write data via IPv6.
+-   `--bind ::0` (for use with Architecture 2): Tells rclone to write data via IPv6.
 Note that writing data over IPv6 from a Linode instance to an Object Storage bucket in the same region is free of charge.

 #### Optional Flags